cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - pkS, public key of the server

 Output:
-- response, a RegistrationUpload structure
+- response, a CredentialResponse structure
 - pkU, public key of the user

 Steps: